papaeye/elscreen/README.md

           ("dict" .
 "OnlineDict")
           ("*WL:Message*" .
 "Wanderlust"))

-    elscreen-startup-command-line-processing

-If non `nil`, ElScreen processes command line arguments of Emacsen when starting up, and opens files with new screens if needed.
-The default value is `t`.

     elscreen-display-screen-number

 If non `nil`, show the number of the current screen in mode line.
 The